 - If you want a reference, don’t punch your boss.
 Luckily this didn’t happen to me.
 In general, however, threats of litigation, sabotage and violence by departing employees are likely to result in a less than favourable reference.

-How to get a interview, even if there isn’t a vacancy
+4. Get a interview, even if there isn’t a vacancy

 If you’ve done your research, you should have a list of target companies and individuals within those companies.
 You could spam them with your CV but there’s another way – the 15 minute chat and introductory email.
 This is modelled on a sales technique in “Sales on a Beermat” by Mike Southron and Chris West.